-Balboa Park is the best multi-use, multi-layered destination in North America.
+Balboa Park is one of the best multi-use, multi-layered destinations in North America

-It compares favorably with other destinations along the West Coast, including many located in major cities.
-But what sets Balboa Park apart is that there are more dimensions to it than all the others.
-Other cities have one significant place that defines their public life: Los Angeles has Venice Beach; Seattle has Pike Place Market; Vancouver has Granville Island; and San Francisco has its waterfront, including Fisherman's Wharf and Pier 39, which leads down to the new Exploratorium and the Ferry Terminal market.
+Balboa Park compares favorably with other destinations along the West Coast, including many located in major cities.
+But what sets it apart is its energetic layering of uses, nature, and cultural institutions.
+Other cities have one significant place that defines their public life: Los Angeles has Venice Beach, Seattle has Pike Place Market, Vancouver has Granville Island, San Francisco has its waterfront.
 Though these are all incredible places, Balboa Park stands out.

-With 1200 acres, Balboa Park is large enough to attract and host visitors from around the world.
-It is anchored by a multitude of world-renowned destinations, like the San Diego Zoo, the Comic-Con Museum, the Air and Space Museum, and the Automotive Museum.
-But the unique value of Balboa Park goes far beyond these major destinations.
+With 1200 acres, Balboa Park is large enough to attract and host thousands of visitors from around the world.
+Multiple world renowned destinations anchor the park: the San Diego Zoo, the Comic-Con Museum, the Air and Space Museum, and the Automotive Museum.
+But the unique value of Balboa Park lies in its central "street," El Prado: not a space open to traffic, yet a street all the same.

 "Ever changing.
 Always amazing.
 Where culture, science, and nature collide, Balboa Park is home to more than 16 museums, multiple performing arts venues, lovely gardens, trails, and many other creative and recreational attractions, including the San Diego Zoo.
 With a variety of cultural institutions among its 1,200 beautiful and lushly planted acres, there is something for everyone."